By Michael Lanza

 • Allowing time for a side trip to a summit, lake, overlook, or other point of interest not on your direct route.

-• Reaching your next campsite with more time to relax, explore the area, or take a swim in a lake or creek while the sun is higher and the temperature warmer.
+• Reaching your next campsite with more time to relax, explore the area, or take a dip in a lake or creek while the sun is higher and the temperature warmer.

 No. 1 Have a Plan